cl0vo/cladhinter.ai/README.md

 - **GitHub Pages**: Push to gh-pages branch

 ### Backend
 MongoDB is accessed directly via the built-in Vite middleware.
-Ensure `MONGODB_URI` is configured before running the dev server.
+Ensure both `MONGODB_URI` and `MONGODB_DB` are configured before running the dev server.

+### Database Index Script

+- `npm run db:indexes` runs `scripts/create-indexes.ts`, which connects with the shared `MongoClient` and ensures the following indexes exist:
+  - `users`: unique index on `{ wallet: 1 }` for wallet identity lookups.
+  - `ledger`: unique index on `{ idemKey: 1 }` and compound index on `{ wallet: 1, createdAt: -1 }` for idempotent reward/payment writes.
+  - `sessions`: TTL index on `{ ttl: 1 }` so ephemeral sessions expire automatically.

+Re-run the script after deploying new environments or when restoring from a backup to guarantee the indexes are present.

 ---

 ## 🚀 Deployment (Vercel)
 1. Push your branch to GitHub.
 2. Ensure the Vercel project is connected to the GitHub repository.
-3. In Vercel dashboard, add the required environment variables (`MONGODB_URI`, `TON_API_KEY`, `NEXT_PUBLIC_TON_APP_NAME`, `VERCEL_ENV`).
+3. In the Vercel dashboard, configure the environment variables from `.env.example` (`MONGODB_URI`, `MONGODB_DB`, `TON_API_KEY`, `NEXT_PUBLIC_TON_APP_NAME`, `VERCEL_ENV`, `VITE_TON_MANIFEST_URL`).
-4. Trigger a deployment (Vercel automatically deploys each push).
+4. Deploy the project (Vercel automatically builds each push).
+5. After the first deployment, run `npm run db:indexes` locally or from a CI job against the production database to provision the MongoDB indexes.
-5. Verify the preview build, then promote to production when ready.
+6. Verify the preview build, then promote to production when ready.

 ---